autonomous web publishing made easy

 what we do

+A 3rd party service for self-hosting?
 Isn't that an oxymoron?
 Why do I need this?

 Running servers from home isn't easy, especially if you're not a computer whiz.
 Trying to host a reliable web site or email server from scratch might seem impossibly hard.
 Or it might work at first, but then inexplicably stop working months later.
 But no matter who you are or where you live, as long as you have an internet connection, you can run your own reliable web site or web service with Greenhouse!
 We handle the complicated public internet networking configuration for you, alleviating the worst pain points associated with self-hosting.